 A Walk in the Woods by Bill Bryson

 Bill Bryson is a famous travel writer, and he has plenty of adventurous stories to choose from if you're in the mood.
 But this story is for all readers who think that adventure is far away—because Bryson discovers that it can be found right beyond his backyard in the Appalachian Mountains.
-He decides to walk it, often finding that it's harder than it seems, and tells the story of its history and his struggles on it with self-effacing and comforting humor in A Walk in the Woods.
+He decides to walk the Appalachian Trail, often finding that it's harder than it seems, and tells the story of its history and his struggles on it with self-effacing and comforting humor in A Walk in the Woods.

 A Cook’s Tour by Anthony Bourdain

 Anthony Bourdain was famous for his numerous travel series, but this 2001 New York Times best seller is what helped propel him into the television spotlight.
 Using the wry but curious language that eventually became known as his unique voice, Bourdain sets out to discover "the perfect meal" by traveling throughout the world and throwing any caution to the wind in A Cook’s Tour.
 It's a story about adventure, people, and food—all of the things that made him a beloved figure.

 The Motorcycle Diaries by Ernesto Che Guevara

-You may recognize the author's name for his revolutionary Marxist teachings, but this memoir follows Guevara when he was all but a 20-something medical student seeking adventure with his friend Alberto Granado.
-In 1952, the two men decide to discover South America on the back of a motorcycle they've named La Poderosa.
+You may recognize the author's name for his revolutionary Marxist teachings, but this memoir follows Ernesto Che Guevara when he was all but a 20-something medical student seeking adventure with his friend Alberto Granado.
+In 1952, the two men decided to discover South America on the back of a motorcycle they named La Poderosa in The Motorcycle Diaries.
 It's a nine-month journey that eventually inspires the rest of Guevara's life.

 Pyongyang by Guy Delisle